openrails/openrails/Source/Documentation/Manual/start.rst

 * ``Info``: Gives more information of the selected route.
 The default web browser will be started with the information page.
 * ``Install``: Installs the selected route.
 A popup mentions the directory where the route is to be installed before starting the actual install.
 Installation profile gets added also.
 * ``Start``: Some routes have default start parameters and can be started via this button with these parameters.
 * ``Delete``: Delete route with this button.
-Take care: whole directory including added and changed files gets deleted.
+Take care: whole directory including any added and changed files gets deleted.
 * ``Update``: GitHub based routes can get updated after the install by means of this button.
 Check for updates is done when clicking this button.
 Or at the end of the information webpage.
 Also GitHub has a watch possibility for getting changes on the repository being mailed.

 Installation Profiles